 This is Agni, people.
 The Vedic god of fire!
 God of priests and Priest of Gods!
 I know he’s not worshipped much these days, but he was a big deal back in Valmiki’s time.
 When Sita enters the fire, Agni carries her right back out, unscathed.

 Agni’s vehicle is the ram.
 I screwed up by putting him on a male goat, rather than a male sheep, which I learned is what a ram is while researching this post.
 Oops.
 Although he’s sometimes depicted riding a chariot pulled by goats, so it’s sort of a compromise.
 But he’s still Agni.
 He’s got two heads, one for the creative, useful power of fire and one for its out-of-control destructiveness.
 He’s got multiple arms.
 He’s red.

 Update: SOLD!
 12-9-07

 Sure, there are lots of used dual 1.8GB G5 Towers with 2GB RAM and internal 80GB hard drives for sale at $800 (negotiable).
 But how many were used to make Sita Sings the Blues?
 Only this one.
 Also, it works good.
 I’m only upgrading because I have to re-render the entire film at higher resolution (1920 x 1080; it was 1280 x 720) and patience isn’t one of my virtues.
 I can also throw in a complete Final Cut Pro HD Production Suite, which is great except it won’t open fcp files made on newer Final Cut systems.
 No problem if you’re working alone.
 And I’m still hawking my excellent printer.

 An ongoing feature in which I recommend the work and websites of people who buy me lunch.
-Today’s entry: Stephen Hersh!
+Today’s entry: The Purugganan Lab!

 Would YOU like to be featured in Links for Lunch?
 Then buy me lunch.
 My email address is at the bottom of the middle column, the one with the pictures linking to my movies and cartoons and stuff.